pallets-eco/wtforms/docs/faq.rst

   * Jinja2
   * Mako
-  * Django Templates (To get the full power of WTForms in your templates, you will need to use the Django :mod:`Extension <wtforms.ext.django>`.)
+  * Django Templates (To get the full power of WTForms in your templates, you will need to use the Django :mod:`extension <wtforms.ext.django>`.)
   * Genshi (WTForms output will be auto-escaped by Genshi, you will need to mark it as safe)

 * **Database Objects**

   * Pretty much any ORM or object-DB should work, as long as data objects allow attribute access to their members.

-    Special support is there for SQLAlchemy, Google App Engine, and Django collections via :mod:`Extensions <wtforms.ext>`.
+    Special support is there for SQLAlchemy, Google App Engine, and Django collections via :mod:`extensions <wtforms.ext>`.

 Does WTForms support unicode?